|

 payback the cost of the

-program in 2 weeks !!
+program in a week !!

 |

-With a little information from purchasing they
+With a little information from

-pounds of wire used.
+pounds of wire bought.
 Our Lean Welding

 Manufacturing Tools show a simple way to develop and use a 3